-We can complete your Self-Assessment Tax Return from just £125+Vat or if you like you can prepare your own return and we’ll review it for £50+Vat
+We can complete your Self-Assessment Tax Return for you.
+Or if you prefer, you can prepare your own return and we’ll review it for you at a lower cost.

 Our simple tax questionnaire enables you to send us the information we require in a straightforward fashion and we’ll pull together your return and ask you any further questions and then send you the return to review prior to submission to HMRC.